Ristellise/Lynette-Bishop/README.md

 5. Add hooks. there are commands for that
 6. Add twitter users.

+## Commands

+All Commands are bounded to the creator of the said discord bot.
+No plans to have an allowlist for users.

+`!ly2 stalk <twitter_username> <webhook_token> [nsfw=False]`
+- `twitter_username`: Required.
+Twitter Screen Name. so like `@twitter` but without the `@`. so it's `twitter.`
+- `webhook_token`: Required.
+The Short webhook name.
+- `nsfw`: Optional.
+Default is false, to mark the user's images as not NSFW.
+Not throughly tested.

+`!ly2 unstalk [twitter_username...]`
+- `twitter_username`: Required.
+Same as `stalk`, however, a list of twitter names is allowed.

+`!ly2 help`
+- Returns all the help available to the user.

 ## Development

 - Feel free to PR.
 - Main development will be based on my requirements.
 If you want X feature, you might need to wait.

+## FAQ

+Q: On the topic of black/white/allow/deny lists...
+A: I wished you didn't bring it up, anyway deal with it.
+It's the same deal with master/slave branches.
+It feels stupid.

 ## Thanks